 - 2.1.1 The Wandsworth Local Plan, together with the London Plan, comprise the development plan for the borough.
 The role of the Local Plan is to help deliver the Council's Corporate Business Plan and other Council policies and strategies, where relevant, and it must conform with the policies within the London Plan.
-For some Wandsworth planning policy, for example, transport, waste and sustainable development / low carbon development-related policies, the London Plan approach has been adopted in the Wandsworth Local Plan. - 2.1.2 The current Wandsworth Local Plan was adopted in March 2016 and consists of the following documents: - Local Plan Core Strategy (March 2016); - Local Plan Development Management Policies Document (DMPD) (March 2016); - Local Plan Site Specific Allocations Document (SSAD) (March 2016); and - Local Plan Policies Map (March 2016). - 2.1.3 On adoption of the Wandsworth Local Plan the Council has committed to undertaking a Partial Review and a Full Review of the Local Plan.
+For some Wandsworth planning policies, for example, transport, waste and sustainable development / low carbon development, the London Plan approach has been adopted in the Wandsworth Local Plan. - 2.1.2 The current Wandsworth Local Plan was adopted in March 2016 and consists of the following documents: - Local Plan Core Strategy (March 2016); - Local Plan Development Management Policies Document (DMPD) (March 2016); - Local Plan Site Specific Allocations Document (SSAD) (March 2016); and - Local Plan Policies Map (March 2016). - 2.1.3 On adoption of the Wandsworth Local Plan the Council committed to undertaking a Partial Review of policies relating to employment land and later a Full Review of the Local Plan. - 2.1.4 The Local Plan: Employment and Industry Document has been through various stages of consultation.
+The most recent main consultation stage was from 10 March to 28 April 2017 was on the Local Plan (Proposed submission version), which sought comments as to the "soundness" and legal compliance of the Plan.
+On Friday 13 October 2017 the Council submitted the Local Plan: Employment and Industry Documents and supporting documents to the Secretary of State for Communities and Local Government for independent examination by the Planning Inspectorate.
+The Inspector then issued his report on 31st August 2018 which considered the Local Plan to be "sound" subject to some main modifications.
+The Council is now in the process of adopting the Local Plan: Employment and Industry Document.

-2.2 The Local Plan Partial Review
+2.2 The Local Plan Review